wassimsalib/python-lambda2/README.md

 Python-lambda is a toolset for developing and deploying *serverless* Python code in AWS Lambda.

-# A call for contributors
-With python-lambda and pytube both continuing to gain momentum, I'm calling for contributors to help build out new features, review pull requests, fix bugs, and maintain overall code quality.
-If you're interested, please email me at nficano[at]gmail.com.

 # Description

 AWS Lambda is a service that allows you to write Python, Java, or Node.js code